Board & Staff

 Educational Development + Outreach

-Membership + Acquisitions Coordinator
+Membership + Acquisitions

 Claire Egan holds a Bachelor of Fine Arts from the Ontario College of Art & Design (OCAD) University.
 Her work has shown in galleries across Toronto as well as in New York City, Panama City and Amsterdam.
 In addition to her position as Membership + Acquisitions Coordinator at the CFMDC, Claire has worked for numerous festivals and not-for-profit organizations including: Subtle Technologies, aluCine Latin Media Festival, XPACE Cultural Centre and the International AIDS Conference.
 Claire also co-founded and co-facilitated conSECUENCIAS, an experimental animation workshop for at-risk youth in Panama.
 Prior to the CMFDC, she programmed the experimental sidebar for Inside Out, Toronto’s LGBT Film & Video Festival.
-Claire and her bike are currently based in Berlin, Germany.
+Claire is currently based in Berlin, Germany.